How to Grow Tomato Plants from Seed

 Starting Seeds Indoors

-Starting tomato seeds indoors gives them a strong head start, especially in regions with short growing seasons.
-I like to use small trays or seed flats filled with a light, well-draining seed-starting mix.
+Starting seeds indoors is one of the best ways to give your tomatoes a strong head start, especially in regions with short growing seasons.
+If you’re learning how to grow tomato plants from seed or wondering how do you grow tomatoes from seed, small trays or seed flats filled with a light, well-draining seed-starting mix work perfectly.

 I plant the seeds about a quarter-inch deep and gently water them, keeping the soil consistently moist but not soggy.
 Covering the tray with a clear dome helps retain humidity and encourages faster germination.